First-Principles Calculation of Superconducting $T_c$ in Superhard B-C-N Metals

-The anisotropic Migdal-Eliashberg ($aME$) theory using Wannier functions~\cite{AnisotropicEliashberg_Margine2013} takes into account momentum-dependent interactions on the Fermi surface and variations in electron-phonon coupling across different phonon modes.
-By solving the $aME$ equations on fine momentum and frequency grids, we can determine the anisotropic superconducting gaps on the Fermi surface to more accurately evaluate $T_c$.
-Figure \ref{fig:gaps_fs} left panels show the resulting anisotropic gap functions and the Fermi surfaces of the materials under study.
+The Migdal-Eliashberg (ME) theory using Wannier functions~\cite{AnisotropicEliashberg_Margine2013} takes into account momentum-dependent interactions on the Fermi surface and variations in electron-phonon coupling across different phonon modes.
+By solving both the isotropic and anisotropic ME equations on fine momentum and frequency grids, we can determine the superconducting gaps on the Fermi surface to more accurately evaluate $T_c$.
+Figure \ref{fig:gaps_fs} shows the resulting anisotropic gap functions and their projections onto the Fermi surfaces.
 BC$_5$ and B$_2$C$_3$N exhibit a similar Fermi surface topology and a single superconducting gap [Figs. \ref{fig:gaps_fs}(a)-(b)].
 In contrast, B$_4$C$_5$N$_3$ manifests two gaps similar to MgB$_2$ [Figs. \ref{fig:gaps_fs}(c)-(d)].
 B$_{4}$C$_{5}$N$_{3}$ has a Fermi surface structure similar to BC$_{5}$ and B$_{2}$C$_{3}$N, but with a flatter and more pronounced hexagonal central band and cylindrical outer band.
 In MgB$_{2}$, the two gaps originate from the distinct 2D and 3D Fermi surfaces.
 Its $\sigma$ bands are quasi-two-dimensional and show stronger electron-phonon coupling with low-energy phonon modes, causing a higher superconducting gap.
 The $\pi$ bands are more three-dimensional, showing a weaker coupling and a lower superconducting gap.

-The superconducting $T_c$ of the $aME$ theory can be obtained by fitting the leading edge of the superconducting gap on the Fermi surface as a function of temperature, $\Delta_{\kvec}(T)$, to the analytical BCS gap equation:
+The superconducting $T_c$ of the ME theory can be obtained by fitting the leading edge of the superconducting gap on the Fermi surface as a function of temperature, $\Delta_{\kvec}(T)$, to the analytical BCS gap equation:

-The fitted superconducting transition temperatures $T_{c,aME}$ are summarized in Table \ref{tab:SC_properties}.
+The fitted superconducting transition temperatures $T_{c,iME}$ and $T_{c,aME}$ respectively for the isotropic and anisotropic ME theory are summarized in Table \ref{tab:SC_properties}. $T_{c,iME}$ and $T_{c,aME}\sim 40 K$ are close in BC$_5$ and B$_2$C$_3$N, indicating that these two materials can be characterized as isotropic superconductors.
+However, $T_{c,iME}$ and $T_{c,aME}$ in B$_4$C$_5$N$_3$ and MgB$_2$ differ more substantially, suggesting strong anisotropy~\cite{choi2002first,mazin2004comment,PhysRevB.69.056502,choi2006anisotropic,ummarino2005two,de2010electron}.
 In particular, $T_{c,aME}$ for MgB$_2$ is 40.7 K, which agrees well with the experiments.
-BC$_5$ and B$_2$C$_3$N also show a $T_{c,aME} \sim 40$ K comparable to that of MgB$_2$.
-Compared to the Allen-Dynes $T_{c,AD}$ under an isotropic approximation, our results indicate the importance of investigating the full anisotorpic Eliashberg gap equations for accurate $T_c$ determination.
+Our results indicate the importance of investigating the full Eliashberg gap equations for accurate $T_c$ determination.